Hermes and the Infant Dionysus: Rediscovery

 In 1874, the Greek state signed an agreement with Germany for an archaeological exploration of the Olympia site, which was first dug in the French Morea expedition of 1829.
 The German excavations in 1875 were led by Ernst Curtius.
 On 8 May 1877, in the temple of Hera, he uncovered the body (head, torso, legs, left arm) of a statue of a young man resting against a tree trunk covered by a mantle.
 Protected by the thick clay layer above it, it was in an exceptionally good state of preservation.

 It took six more separate discoveries to uncover the rest of the statue as it is displayed today.
 Hermes is still missing his right forearm, two fingers of his left hand, both forearms below the elbow, the left foot and his penis, whilst Dionysus is missing his arms (except the right hand on Hermes's shoulder) and the end of his right foot.
 Much of the tree trunk and the plinth are also lost.
 However, an ancient base survives, made of a grey limestone block between two blocks of marble.

 Technical considerations

 The group is sculpted from a block of the best quality of Parian marble.
 Hermes measures 2.10/2.12 m, 3.70 m with the base.
 The right foot of Hermes is integral with a section of the base, which has undergone some adjustment in antiquity.

-The face and torso of Hermes are striking for their highly polished, glowing surface, which John Boardman half-jokingly attributed to generations of female temple workers.
+The face and torso of Hermes are striking for their highly polished, glowing surface, which John Boardman half-jokingly attributed to generations of temple workers.
 The back, by contrast, shows the marks of the rasp and chisel, and the rest of the sculpture is incompletely finished.